suijingfeng/vkOpenArena/doc/glTranslatef.md

 myGlMultMatrix(B^T, A^T, out); ------ (2)

-this is pretype of myGlMultMatrix function:
+this is protype of myGlMultMatrix function:

 But what happens if your were told that matrix A, B and out are specified in column-major order ?